kevin-cantwell/dotmatrix/README.md

 $ go get -u github.com/kevin-cantwell/dotmatrix/cmd/dotmatrix
 ```

-#### Usage
+#### Flags

 ```
-NAME:
-   dotmatrix - A command-line tool for encoding images as unicode braille symbols.
-GLOBAL OPTIONS:
-   --luminosity, -l "0" (Decimal) Percentage value, between 0 and 1, of luminosity.
+--luminosity, -l "0.5"     Percentage value, between 0 (all black) and 1 (all white).
 Defaults to 0.5.
-   --invert, -i         (Boolean) Inverts colors.
-Defaults to no inversion.
+--invert, -i               Inverts colors.
+--dimensions, -d "178,51"  Comma-delimited width and height of output.
+The default output is constrained by the terminal size.
 --help, -h                 show help
 --version, -v              print the version
 ```

 #### Example